Sandra Susanibar-Adaniya, MD, MS

 Charles Schiffer, MD

-Professor Emeritus, Department of Oncology, Wayne State University School of Medicine
+Professor Emeritus, Department of Oncology, Wayne State University School of Medicine, Detroit, MI

 Alan Skarbnik, MD

-System Director, Lymphoma and CLL Program System, Director, Immune Effector Cell and Experimental Therapeutics Program, Novant Health Cancer Institute, Clinical Assistant, Professor, University of North Carolina School of Medicine
+System Director, Lymphoma and CLL Program System, Director, Immune Effector Cell and Experimental Therapeutics Program, Novant Health Cancer Institute, Clinical Assistant, Professor, University of North Carolina School of Medicine, Charlotte, NC

 Eytan Stein, MD

-Director, Program for Drug Development in Leukemia Chief, Leukemia Service, Memorial Sloan Kettering Cancer Center
+Director, Program for Drug Development in Leukemia Chief, Leukemia Service, Memorial Sloan Kettering Cancer Center, New York, NY

 Deborah Stephens, DO

-Associate Professor of Medicine Lineberger Comprehensive Cancer Center, The University of North Carolina Medical Center
+Associate Professor of Medicine Lineberger Comprehensive Cancer Center, The University of North Carolina Medical Center, Chapel Hill, NC

 Meghan Thompson, MD

-Assistant, Attending Physician, Memorial Sloan Kettering Cancer Center
+Assistant, Attending Physician, Memorial Sloan Kettering Cancer Center, New York, NY

 Wyndham H. Wilson, MD, PhD

-Chief, Lymphoma Therapeutics Section, Lymphoid Malignancies Branch Center for Cancer Research, National Cancer Institute
+Chief, Lymphoma Therapeutics Section, Lymphoid Malignancies Branch Center for Cancer Research, National Cancer Institute, Bethesda, MD

 Joshua Zeidner, MD